devkiq/PDFsExamGrader/README.md

 PDFExamGrader

-PDFExamGrader is an automated tool designed to grade exams from PDF files.
+PDFExamGrader is an automated tool designed to grade exams from PDF files, I have tested this script with various answer keys.
+If you need any modifications, please feel free to contact me.

 Features:
 - Reads answers from PDF exam files